" You are a child of the universe –

 Though we are by no means fossil free our activities here are carefully considered in terms of their impact on biodiversity.
 We are working in conjunction with the Devon Wildlife Trust to restore a large wildflower meadow, plant native broadleaf trees, extend hedging, and have installed off-grid accommodation and compost loos.
 In addition we provide natural toiletries, organic linen, and locally-made matresses to reduce toxicity and carbon emissions.

-Beyond offering soulful stays, we envision holding immersive retreats and occasional events to support connection with ourselves and the Earth.
-If you have an interest in taking part in any of the projects here, holding your own retreat, or if you have suggestions to support our developments, please get in touch.
+Beyond offering soulful stays and solo retreats, we now host ecotherapy trainings and retreats and courses in traditional land management.
+We hold occasional events to support connection with ourselves and the Earth.
+If you have an interest in taking part in any of the projects here, hiring the yurt for your own therapeutic practice or holding your own retreat, or you'd simply like to connect, please get in touch.